Marcelin97/node.js-3/README.md

 In this course, you will learn Modern JavaScript, Node JS event loop, Asynchronous programming, using node modules, npm modules and creating your own modules, creating server, connect to database and sending json responses.

-So if you are ready to learn Node JS, which is one of the most exciting technology of recent time, please enroll into this course.

 #### How to run the server

 Now you can run the server with commande